FrankSteps/github-beats/README.md

 ## Notes
 ```
-# In my Ubuntu machine, i uses this project with virtual machine.
+# On my Ubuntu machine, I use this project with a virtual environment.
-# If this project not load in your PC, apply this code:
+# If the project does not work on your system, try the following:

 cd github-beats